27 Mar 2021 Annual Event

-Dancers and listeners are in for a treat as mandolin virtuoso Luke Plumb, Klezmer and experimental fiddler/accordionist Rachel Meyers and Dave McNamara and special guest Fred Pribac on double bass, take to the stage once more to celebrate the inspiring, emotional and exciting music of the Klezmer and Balfolk traditions.
+Dancers and listeners alike are in for a treat as mandolin virtuoso Luke Plumb (from Shooglenifty), Klezmer and experimental fiddler and accordionist Rachel Meyers and Dave McNamara and special guest Fred Pribac on double bass, take to the stage once more to celebrate the inspiring, emotional and exciting music of the Klezmer and Balfolk traditions.

 Caller David Wanless will lead dancers through dances from these two vibrant worlds of European dancing.

 Lively, fun Klezmer, French and other European dances

 Dress fancy – it’s a party!
 Will your outfit be:

 4. Outrageous, or

 It’s not essential to dress up, but it adds to the fun, so be creative.

 All dances taught.
 No dancing experience or partner required but you’re welcome to bring either.